ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 A reprint of The Day it Rained Forever in 1966 replaced the Max Ernst painting on its previous cover with a photograph of coloured dolls' faces peering like prisoners through a bottle-glass window.
 What this was meant to signify is anyone's guess, although the creator of the Marber grid presumably knew since he was the man behind the camera.

-Last and First Men (1875) by Olaf Stapledon
+OLAF STAPLEDON Last and First Men, 1966 Last and First Men (1875) by Olaf Stapledon

-1966 reprint with a cover illustration by Dennis Rolfe.
+The cover illustration is by Dennis Rolfe.

 MORE COVERS >>

-The 1966 reprint of Last and First Men replaced the dreary cover image that had launched the Penguin Science Fiction series three years earlier and amended the blurb on the book's back cover so that the timescale of the story was now correctly given as two billion years instead of a mere two thousand.
-However, the blurb also seemed to be referring not to the new cover but to something entirely different.
-"The infinite and icy perspectives of a surrealist painting give form to Stapledon's vision of the future", it said, as if recalling the alien landscapes of Yves Tanguy used earlier in the Penguin sf series for Hal Clement's Mission of Gravity and J G Ballard's The Drowned World.
-Stapledon's book certainly merited a work of art and perhaps this had originally been intended.
-It didn't get one, but the little silhouette of a man etched against a low Sun captured something of the scale of Stapledon’s story, from the first man staring at the Sun as it rises across the savannah, to the last man standing as the same star sets two billion years later.
+The 1966 reprint of Last and First Men replaced the dreary cover that launched Penguin's sf series three years earlier and corrected the blurb on the book's back cover so the timescale of the story was two billion years instead of a mere two thousand.
+However, the blurb now seemed to be referring not to the new cover but something else entirely.
+'The infinite and icy perspectives of a surrealist painting give form to Stapledon's vision of the future', it said, as if recalling the alien landscapes of Yves Tanguy used for Hal Clement's « Mission of Gravity » and J G Ballard's « The Drowned World ».

-Fifth Planet (2244) by Fred and Geoffrey Hoyle
+FRED and GEOFFREY HOYLE Fifth Planet, 1967 Fifth Planet (2244) by Fred and Geoffrey Hoyle

 1967 reprint showing a detail from The Flavour of Tears (La saveur des larmes, 1948) by René Magritte, at the Musée d'Art Moderne in Brussels.